 To claim the tax credit, complete Part E of Schedule B.

-The expenses must have been paid in 2017 to purchase, lease or install any of the following equipment or fixtures intended for use in your principal residence:
+The expenses must have been paid in 2021 to purchase, lease or install any of the following equipment or fixtures intended for use in your principal residence:

 - a person-centred remote monitoring device, such as an emergency call device (“panic button”), a device for remotely measuring various physiological parameters or a device for remotely supervising the taking of medication;